aaron-ev/food-dispenser/README.md

 * Buzzer (1 kHz square signal)
 * Servomotor to move a gate and dispense food portions.
 (PWM signal according to tomerpro MG995 servomotor)
 * Three push buttons (Enter, UP and DOWN), debounce issue by software
+* Backlight is turned off after 1 min of inactivity (can be changed in appConfig header)

 # Welcome screen
 The default screen on the project allows you to feed your pet by pressing button enter.
 The number of portions is configured in settings.